- When grandparents assume an extensive caretaker role in their grandchildren’s lives, it’s possible for them to experience Grandparent Burnout.

 Have you found yourself taking more care of the grandchildren lately?
-Has it gotten a point where you’ve found yourself more and more drained after each visit?
+Has it gotten to a point where you’ve found yourself more and more drained after each visit?
 Have these moments gone from treasured and happy moments to stressful and challenging ones?
-It is possible you may have Grandparent Burnout, a common experience among grandparents taking care of their grandchildren various times throughout the week.
+It is possible you may have Grandparent Burnout, a common experience among grandparents who regularly take care of their grandchildren.
 Grandparent Burnout can be characterized by symptoms like irritability, exhaustion, and can even lead to physical symptoms like pain.

 What Leads to Grandparent Burnout?

 Babysitting grandchildren is a great way to establish and build a healthy, multigenerational bond.
-It’s beneficial to every party, grandkids and grandparents create a healthy, grounded relationship, and parents get some time off for themselves.
-But problems can arise when these visits become more and more frequent and can start to take a toll on the grandparents.
+It’s beneficial for everyone; grandkids and grandparents create grounded relationships, and parents get some time off for themselves.
+But when these visits become more and more frequent, it can start to take a toll on the grandparents.
 These situations can become especially difficult when brought on by changes in the parent’s life circumstances like divorce, work, school, or (sadly) death.
-When grandparents feel, or are made to feel, that they need to assume full or part time responsibility for their grandchildren, many stress factors come into play.
-It’s this increased responsibility that can lead to grandparent burnout and all it’s complications.
+When grandparents feel that they need to assume full or part-time responsibility for their grandchildren, many stress factors come into play.
+It’s this increased responsibility that can lead to grandparent burnout and all its complications.

 Grandparenting Can Be Stressful Yet Incredibly Rewarding